|Venue:||On-Demand Webinar Series|

 Dr. Marx lives in Parker with his wife Annie and an assortment of Chesapeake Bay Retrievers.Full details

 Dr. Griffin received a DVM degree from Texas A&M University in 1990, after which he entered into general mixed practice as an associate, then worked as a solo ambulatory practitioner for several years prior to accepting his current academic appointment in 2007.
-Dr. Griffin is a faculty member of the Department of Large Animal Clinical Sciences at Texas A&M University where he provides clinical instruction to students and house officer as an ambulatory clinician, and performs classroom and laboratory instruction in the area of equine dentistry.
+Dr. Griffin is the Clinical Professor of Equine Field Services at Texas A&M University where he provides clinical instruction to students and house officer as an ambulatory clinician, and performs classroom and laboratory instruction in the area of equine dentistry.
 Over the years Dr. Griffin has also taught numerous continuing education courses in the area of equine dentistry for veterinarians.Full details

 “Highly practical with a great theoretic base.
 Even though I already was quite familiar with the techniques presented, I really learned some new details and got some insights for daily use.”